 Setting up automated reminder emails and text messages

 Automated appointment reminders are easy to send and downright powerful once you have a working system.
 Sending them manually is a hassle and a lot of secretaries don’t even both.
 They expect the attendee to take the initiative, which ultimately comes at a cost to the company.
+Your best bet is to use a business phone system like Nextiva that allows you to send text messages to remind customers of their appointments.

 Scheduling software is designed to check the meeting host’s availability and then present the appropriate options for people to choose from.
 As long as your host’s email calendar is well maintained, there is very little room for human error.
 In the event that your attendee enters in the wrong information, apps like Appointlet will let you go in and edit their intake form responses after the fact.